pkutaj/pkutaj.github.io/_posts/2019-12-15-HSTR-microprocessors.md

 ---
 layout: post
-title: HSTR > Microprocessors and Gary Kildall
+title: History > Microprocessors and Gary Kildall
 last_modified_at:
 ---
 ## the case